-Games and interactive exercises, of diverse types and with immediate and automatic feedback, will also allow for the systematic and playful training of comprehension, lexicon/communication, grammar and pronunciation/prosody aspects.
+Games and interactive exercises, of diverse types and with immediate and automatic feedback, will also allow for the systematic and playful training of comprehension, vocabulary, communication, grammar and pronunciation aspects.
 Innovative technologies for language learning have been used for their construction.
-For example, the learner can exercise the pronunciation and prosody of Portuguese (listening to a statement made by a Portuguese speaker record your own voice, and compare your realisation with that of the native speaker or even respond in a forum with your own voice, because the Moodle platform allows you to easily record directly online.
+For example, to practice the pronunciation of Portuguese, the learners can listen to a sentence pronounced by a Portuguese speaker, record their own voice, and compare their production with that of the native speaker or even interact in a forum with their own voice, because the Moodle platform allows them to easily record directly online.